dthaler/iftype-reg/draft-thaler-iftype-reg.md

 CURRENT:
 The registries say to use email, but a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction.
-Should IANA require using the form?
-Or require using email?
-Or accept submisions either way?

 PROPOSED:
 In addition, IANA is requested to make the following changes: